ATA82/ata82.github.io/about.md

 I believe that making the complexities at the convergence of biology, medicine, and data science accessible empowers researchers, students, and enthusiasts alike.

-*For updates, subscribe to my newsletter or follow us on GitHub.*
+*For updates follow me on GitHub.*